Text by Allan Gardner

-OUTLANDS is a project founded with the express purpose of creating an international interdisciplinary network of experimental musicians and artists, fostering cross-genre collaboration.
-The key aims of the project is to pool expertise and resources, to encourage diversity and accessibility, build local audiences, and to support engaging and ambitious interdisciplinary music productions across the country, and the organisations that strive to promote them.
+OUTLANDS is a project founded to create an international interdisciplinary network of experimental musicians and artists, fostering cross-genre collaboration.
+The key aims of the project are to pool expertise and resources, to encourage diversity and accessibility, to build local audiences, and to support engaging and ambitious interdisciplinary music productions across the country and the organisations that strive to promote them.

 Semiconductor’s work centres around the material makeup of the world and the intersection of these materials, ranging from the cosmological to the quantum.
 Their practice considers noise or chaos as the space in which ideas are born, or materials meld, either emerging from the disarray reformed or being swallowed by it.
 Eartheater focuses on audio, layering vocals and treating the voice as a diverse instrument, performing different functional and aesthetic roles across her genre-bending catalogue of output.